zenoxygen/bayespam/README.md

 ## Contribution

-Contribution via issues or pull requests are appreciated.
+Contributions via issues or pull requests are appreciated.

 ## License